Norman Petty: Biography

 The King of Clovis, a book about Petty by Frank Blanas, was published in 2014.
 Blanas argues that Petty's reputation as "arguably the No. 1 villain in the Buddy Holly story" has been exaggerated, and claims that he "drove royalty rates higher so everyone could share in the profits; it was a 'win or lose together' mentality that made hit records and, in theory, should have been successful for all involved.
 But Norman never foresaw an industry of record bootlegging, freebie promo abuse, plugging payola and slush funds.
-Royalties were consumed in the form of bourbon, danced away on the laps of DJs, pilfered through organized rackets, spent on gifts for executives ...".
+Royalties were consumed in the form of bourbon, danced away on the laps of DJs, pilfered through organized rackets, [and] spent on gifts for executives".
 The idea "that Petty stole the money has been widely shared by various authors, artists and, subsequently, the general public.
 The fact is, though, that many in the 1950s record business were mobsters, racketeers and money launderers.
 Most writers forget that there were key middle men between the retailer and Clovis.
 Norman, as a small independent music businessman, was often dealing with professional crooks with known mob ties[,] and was at their mercy in the same way as exploited artists."

-Petty's Nor-Va-Jak record label was revived in 2016-2023 as "Nor-Va-Jak Music", with authorization from Norman Petty Studios, for the purpose of reissuing Petty productions that were not previously available in digital form.
+Petty's Nor-Va-Jak record label was revived in 2016–2023 as "Nor-Va-Jak Music", with authorization from Norman Petty Studios, for the purpose of reissuing Petty productions that were not previously available in digital form.